 - You should avoid, spending too much time by using the web and the Social Media networks.
-Use the time for the important things, while travelling, enjoy the place where you are.
+Use the time for the important things, while traveling, enjoy the place where you are.

-- Do only take the equipment you really need, while travelling, especially in lesser developed countries, to reduce the risk of thefts.
+- Do only take the equipment you really need, while traveling, especially in lesser developed countries, to reduce the risk of thefts.

-A lot of people are now travelling easier in the 21th Century.
-Social Media became a sort of hype, and a way of life.
+A lot of people are now traveling easier in the 21st Century.
+Social Media became a sort of hype and a way of life.

-For me it changed the way I remember people I met during my travels.
+For me, it changed the way I remember the people I met during my travels.
 When coming home from a long trip, it keeps the remembrance to that period alive, also the relations continue online in a different way.

-What do you think, how has Social Media changed your kind of travelling?
+What do you think, how has Social Media changed your kind of traveling?

-About the Author: Tobias is a 30-something German Computer scientist and travelled around the world from 2009-2010, and blogged reports during his travels from South America, Australia/New Zealand and South Africa.
-Now he started an around the world backpacking blog for the German speaking backpackers.
+About the Author: Tobias is a 30-something German Computer scientist and traveled around the world from 2009-2010, and blogged reports during his travels from South America, Australia/New Zealand and South Africa.
+Now he started an around the world backpacking blog for the German-speaking backpackers.
 Read more on his blog, Freie Zeit and follow him on Facebook and Twitter @freie_zeit